mmstrouth/Election_Analysis/README.md

 To complete the election audit of a recent local congressional election, the Colorado Board of Election requested the following tasks:

 1. Calculate the total number of votes cast.
-2. Calculate the voter turnout for each county
+2. Calculate the voter turnout for each county.
-3. Calculate the percentage of votes from each county out of the total count
+3. Calculate the percentage of votes from each county out of the total count.
-4. Determine the county with the highest turnout
+4. Determine the county with the highest turnout.
 5. Get a complete list of candidates who received votes.
 6. Calculate the total number of votes each candidate received.
 7. Calculate the percentage of votes each candidate won.